 4. Get the timing “just right.”
 Like Goldilocks and the Three Bears, the frequency and volume of your reports needs to be “just right.”
 That means not too often, not too infrequent, and the right amount.
 This will vary by client, and may combine an in-person update and a post-call recap (especially if your client contact isn’t especially detailed).
 You’ll likely do monthly and/or quarterly reporting to retainer clients—but do weekly status updates in between so your clients don’t get antsy.

 5. Automate it.
 Ideal reporting is at least semi-automated.
 Manual reporting is a poor use of your team’s time, unless you’re getting paid for it.
 (There’s likely to be at least some manual commentary, depending on the client relationship.)
-You can use tools like Databox and Grow.com to get things done faster; they both have agency partner programs.
+You can use tools like Databox and Grow.com to get things done faster—they both have agency partner programs—and check out the Agency Automators group.
 Automation was key to me saving 80% in the quarterly market share reporting process.

 6. Custom reporting should always cost extra.
 It has value, so custom client reporting shouldn’t be free (unless you choose to call it out as “strategically free” for other reasons).
 A client once promised free custom reporting; two months later, he hadn’t figured out how to do it, and couldn’t afford additional resources to do the work.

 7. Keep evolving.
 Debrief with clients on what they do and don’t use.
 This is especially helpful when a client contact or their boss changes; they may not care about something their predecessor saw as a must-have.
 (Of course, be sure to frame custom reporting as a special deal—or an upsell—when appropriate.)

 Question: Think about your agency’s client reporting.
 What will you change next?